-In the "International doll book" there are some information about the French school: Ecole élémentaire Edmond Faure, that is one of the partners of the project.
+In the "International doll book" there are some information about the Spanish school: CEIP Gines Morata, that is one of the partners of the project.
 You can also learn about the methodology "Persona Doll" as well as know doll profiles and stories in every school and the implementation of some activities with dolls in the classroom.

-B. Our school : école élémentaire Edmond Faure
+B-OUR SCHOOL: CEIP GINES MORATA

-The Edmond Faure school is a state school that host elementary education.

-It is located in a small village in the South of France between Marseille and Montpellier.
-The school staff is formed by seven teachers.
-There are 135 pupils.
-There are 6 classes.

-The pupils' families belong to medium class, but there are also some children (approximately 10%) who have a low socio cultural status and belong to foreign countries or travelling community.
+The C.E.I.P.
+Ginés Morata is a state school that host infant and primary education.
+It is located in a new neighborhood in the north of the city of Almería.
+The school staff is formed by thirty teachers, three teachers' assistants and receptionist.
+There are 150 pupils in infant education and 300 pupils in primary education.
+There are 3 classes for children with special education needs where more than twenty children with different disabilities are schooled.
+The pupils' families belong to medium class, but there are also some children (approximately 15%) who have a low socio cultural status and belong to ethnic's minorities.

-It is a unilingual school but children start to study English at 6 years-old.

-Teachers are a few trained but 50% have a good English level.

-In order to facilitate contact with real language, some years, there is also an English conversation assistant working at school.
-The school participates to a european project for the first time in order to motivate children to learn foreign languages and to promote multiculturalism and European citizenship.
+It is a bilingual school, children start to study English at 3 years-old.
+Social sciences, natural sciences and Arts are taught in English in primary education.
+So there are many teachers (40%) who have a high English level.
+Pupils can also study a second foreign language (French) since 8 years old.
+In order to facilitate contact with real language there is also an English conversation assistant working at school.
+The school usually participates in several European programs in order to motivate children to learn foreign languages and to promote multiculturalism and European citizenship.

 The school promotes competences in languages, maths and sciences and ICT, as well as individual and social values such as responsability, autonomy, equality, coexistence and multiculturalism.

-The head teacher, the staff and the school community are involved in all these activities and they work together.
+The most important projects at this moment are the library, linguistic communication skills, task and project based learning and gender equality.
+The school council, the head teacher's team, the staff and the school community are involved in all these activities and they work together.
 The families support the staff and collaborate in the projects.